 What are recurring yeast infections?

+If you’re experiencing yeast infection symptoms regularly, it’s time to talk to your healthcare provider to identify factors that could be the underlying cause.
+“If women keep on getting yeast infections, I would encourage them to check in with their healthcare provider, because women can have recurrent yeast infections from diabetes or even HIV infections,” Minkin says.
+“So with recurrent infections, do check it out.”
+There are a number of factors that can contribute to reoccuring yeast infections.
+According to the OWH, women who have diabetes, HIV or other immunocompromising diseases, or who are pregnant or taking hormonal birth control are more at risk.
+Taking antibiotics frequently can also increase your risk.
+If you’re experiencing yeast infection symptoms regularly, work with your doctor to evaluate why that might be the case.
 “Reoccuring yeast infections typically occur when the root causes of the problem (including poor diet, bacterial imbalances, and lifestyle factors) aren’t addressed,” Braye says.
 “While medications can reduce levels of yeast in the short term, if the underlying causes persist, the yeast is likely to regrow, as the body’s defenses are still compromised.
 Addressing the underlying drivers of infections by making dietary changes, rectifying nutrient deficiencies, rebalancing the gut and genital microflora, and reducing stress levels etc. is therefore necessary for long-term resolution.”

 Preventing Yeast Infections

+Yeast thrives in warm, moist environments and feeds on sugar.
+Typically the candida fungus is kept in check because of vaginal acidity and the presence of bacteria.
+With these things in mind, there are certain steps you can take to prevent yeast infections and keep those unpleasant yeast infection symptoms from ruining your day, according to the OWH.
+First, don’t douche.
+Doing so can disrupt the natural balance of your vagina, eliminating good bacteria and making the environment more alkaline instead of acidic.
+All of that can allow candida to flourish.
 In addition, avoid using scented products around your vagina and vulva, including bubble baths, sprays, and scented tampons or pads.
 Reducing moisture can also help prevent yeast infections.
 Although the genitals are naturally moist, you should take care to change pads and tampons regularly, remove wet swimsuits quickly, and wear cotton underwear, all of which will help to increase airflow and reduce moisture.

 Dietary Changes to Prevent Yeast Infections

+What you eat can have an impact on how often you are seeing yeast infection symptoms.
+Since yeast thrives on sugar, people who eat lots of sugary foods or who have blood sugar that is not well controlled may experience yeast infection symptoms more regularly.
+“Yeast love sugar, so make your yeast mad, and don’t give it to them,” Minkin says.
 Yogurt, which contains healthy bacteria and other live cultures, is commonly thought to be beneficial for preventing yeast infection symptoms.
 Research has shown that women who regularly consume yogurt have less fungal growth in and around their vaginas.
 Specifically, women who eat yogurt containing Lactobacillus acidophilus bacteria are up to three times less likely to experience yeast infections.

 Medical Preventions and Treatments for Yeast Infections